Scthe/scthe.github.io/content/blog/2023-12-09-debugging-vulkan-using-renderdoc/debugging-vulkan-using-renderdoc.md

 ---
 title: "Debugging Vulkan using RenderDoc"
 permalink: "/blog/debugging-vulkan-using-renderdoc/"
 excerpt: "Learn how to debug Vulkan using RenderDoc.
-Add labels to objects and passess.
+Add labels to objects and passes.
 Debug GLSL code as if it was run on CPU."
 date: 2023-12-09 12:00:00
 image: "./sintel_debug.jpg"
 draft: false